-The stock market collapse was a correction to a speculative real estate bubble generated by government housing policy.
-Given normal economic returns starting in the 1950s stock prices fell to where they should have been without the bubble.
-Real returns on investment are about 2% to 3% in developed countries.
-Stock prices will have to rise annually to keep up with inflation.
-Starting at 12,000 in 2012 the DJ average will have to reach 31,000 in 2022 to buy the same goods and services with 10% inflation over the decade.
-New “milestones” for the DJ may not keep up with inflation.
+The stock market collapse in 2009 was a correction to a speculative bubble generated by subsidized lending on houses.
+Given normal economic returns starting in the 1950s stock prices fell to where they would have been without this bubble.
+Real returns on investment generally are in the neighborhood of 2% to 3%.
+Stock prices will have to rise to keep up with inflation.
+Starting at 12,000 in 2012 the DJ average will have to reach 31,000 in 2022 to buy the same goods and services with 10% inflation over the decade!
+New “milestones” for the DJ may only keep up with inflation.